hashicorp/terraform-provider-azurerm/website/docs/r/advanced_threat_protection.html.markdown

 The following arguments are supported:

-* `target_resource_id` - (Required) The azure resource ID of the resource to enable the setting on.
+* `target_resource_id` - (Required) The ID of the Azure Resource which to enable Advanced Threat Protection on.
 Changing this forces a new resource to be created.

-* `enabled` - (Required) Whether to enable or disable Advanced Threat Protection on this resource.
+* `enabled` - (Required) Should Advanced Threat Protection be enabled on this resource?

 ## Attributes Reference